CreativeTechGuy/no-bad-alchs/README.md

 * Hide Untradeables - Items without GE value will be always hidden.

 Note: GE value automatically incorporates the GE tax deduction.

+## Known issues

+* While the Explorer Ring Alchemy menu is active, opening other interfaces like shops or banks will cause the hidden items to reappear in the alch tab.
+    * Switching to another inventory tab and back to your Magic tab will fix it.